nicofontani/nicofontani/README.md

 - **2020 - Present:** Studying **Computer Science and Robotics** at **ITIS Mario Delpozzo**, Cuneo, Italy.

 ## 🚀 Professional Experience
+- **Web Marketing & IT Support:** Advanced marketing for travel agencies and private sites, technical assistance for email, domains and SMTP, at [Castellino Software](https://www.castellino.com/)
 - **Content Creation & Video Production:** Creating and editing online videos, including **YouTube** content and short films.
 - **Web Design & Development:** Building functional and engaging websites using **HTML**, **CSS**, **JavaScript**, and **WordPress**.
 - **AI & Robotics:** Led the **BiblioNAO** project for the **NAO Challenge**, developing a robot to assist users in libraries with autonomous navigation and AI-powered interactions.